ForTheLoveOfPointers/opengl-engine/README.md

 #### What Is This?

-opengl-engine is nothing more than a public repo created to document my progress with OpenGL throught 2025.
+opengl-engine is nothing more than a public repo created to document my progress with OpenGL throughout 2025.
 I do not intend for this to be a serious project, usable for more than hobbies, but I do intend for this to be a minimally functional 3D engine that can be interacted with.
 I'm following the *Learn OpenGL* tutorial series online.
 I have already worked with OpenGL,